evanlucas/learnyoumongo/exercises/insert/problem.md

 If your program does not finish executing, you may have forgotten to close the `db`.
 That can be done by calling `db.close()` after you have finished.

+NOTE: You will not be able to log anything to the console while running this challenge in the test environment.
+You might have to get creative while debugging!

 ## Resource
 * http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#insert